- Asked by: Patrick Harvie, MSP for Glasgow, Scottish Green Party

 Current Status:

-To ask the Scottish Executive whether it is considering the remit of a public inquiry into the Aberdeen Western Peripheral Route project and, if so, whether it will ensure that climate change implications and effects on congestion levels are included as part of the inquiry.
+To ask the Scottish Executive whether it will abide by the findings of a public inquiry into the Aberdeen Western Peripheral Route project.

 Answer